coraallensavietta/GitHubPrez/SetupGitandGitHubActivity.md

 ```shell
 git credential-osxkeychain
 ```
 If you get a message like "> Usage: git credential-osxkeychain <get|store|erase>", it's installed.
 If not, type `brew install git` into the terminal.
+If you don't have homebrew, download it here: https://brew.sh/, then type `brew install git` into the terminal.

 b) Tell Git to use osxkeychain credential helper by typing:
 ```shell